 The store will be open to the public and anyone will be able to shop there.

 Many other Food Cooperatives (but not all) will honor your Oshkosh Food Co-op membership.
 This may give you access to member discounts and specials within their store.

 The Oshkosh Food Co-op is a business, owned by members.
 Profits are returned to the co-op and to the members.
-It qualifies as a not-for-profit, but not a NON-profit.
-Therefore, donations to the co-op are not tax-deductible.
+We qualify as a not-for-profit, but not a NON-profit.
+Therefore, memberships to the co-op are not tax-deductible.

 The Oshkosh Food Co-op's attorney also provided this specific language:

 185.37 Liability of directors and members.

 185.37(1)(1) Directors who negligently or in bad faith vote for any distribution of assets contrary to this chapter or the articles are jointly and severally liable to the cooperative for the value of assets distributed in excess of the amount which could have been distributed without violating this chapter or the articles.
 Section 185.367 does not apply to the liability of directors under this subsection.